Nilsa Cruz-Perez

 Nilsa Cruz-Perez (born January 21, 1961) is an American politician who was sworn into office to represent the 5th Legislative District in the New Jersey Senate on December 15, 2014, to fill the vacant seat of Donald Norcross.
 She had previously served in the New Jersey General Assembly from 1995 to 2010 and is the first Latina woman to serve in the Assembly.

 Early life

 Cruz-Perez born on January 21, 1961, in Bayamón, Puerto Rico.
 She was a member of the Popular Democratic Party during her youth.
 Attended the University of Puerto Rico earning a degree in political science, Big Bend Community College Army Quartermaster School and the Temple University Overseas Division.
-Cruz-Perez served in the United States Army from 1981 to 1987, she was stationed in Mainz, Germany and attained the rank of sergeant.
+Cruz-Perez served in the United States Army from 1981 until her been honorably discharged in 1987, she was stationed in Mainz, Germany and attained the rank of sergeant.
 Cruz-Perez works as a part-time community development specialist for the Camden County Improvement Authority.
 Formerly a resident of Camden, she now resides in Barrington.